Spectral Filtering for Complex Linear Dynamical Systems: Experimental Validation

-To empirically validate the information-theoretic limit $k^*$ derived in Theorem 1, we perform Hamiltonian tomography on a family of simulated quantum systems constrained to the spectral sector $\mathbb{C}_{\beta}$.
-The goal is to demonstrate that the learnability of the dynamics is strictly governed by the effective quantum dimension $k^* = \lceil \frac{\beta}{\pi} W \rceil$, regardless of the ambient Hilbert space dimension.
+To empirically validate the effective-dimension prediction $ k^\star = \left\lceil \frac{\beta}{\pi} W \right\rceil$, we study a family of simulated complex linear dynamical systems whose spectra are constrained to the sector \(\mathbb{C}_{\beta}\).
+The goal is to test whether learnability is governed by the effective spectral dimension \(k^\star\), rather than by the ambient hidden dimension.

-We generate synthetic data from random Linear Time-Invariant (LTI) systems that adhere to the spectral constraints of our theory.
-For each trial, we construct a random dynamical system with hidden dimension $d=20$ as follows: \begin{enumerate} \item \textbf{Spectral Constraint:} The eigenvalues of the transition matrix $A$ are drawn uniformly from the sector $\mathbb{C}_{\beta} = \{z \in \mathbb{C} : 0.85 \le |z| \le 0.95, |\arg(z)| \le \beta\}$. \item \textbf{Finite Memory Generation:} We generate observations $\{y_t\}$ via a strictly bounded convolution of length $W=100$.
-The ground truth observations are generated as $y_t = \sum_{\tau=1}^{W} C A^{\tau-1} B u_{t-\tau}$, where the control inputs $u_t$ are standard complex Gaussian noise. \item \textbf{Data Splitting:} For each system, we generate a trajectory of length $T=1000$, split into a training set ($T_{train}=800$) and a held-out test set ($T_{test}=200$). \end{enumerate}

-We apply the Quantum Spectral Filtering algorithm (Algorithm 1) to learn the dynamics from the training data.
-For a fixed window size $W=100$ and a given spectral band $\beta$, we pre-compute the universal filter bank $\Phi \in \mathbb{C}^{W \times W}$ consisting of the eigenvectors of the Information Matrix $Z_W(\beta)$.
+For each trial, we generate a random diagonalizable CLDS with hidden dimension \(d=20\) as follows: \textbf{Spectral constraint.} The eigenvalues of the transition matrix \(A\) are drawn uniformly from the annular sector